OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 ## Testing Local Authentication in Android Apps

-During local authentication, an app authenticates by referencing user input against credentials stored locally on the device.
+During local authentication, an app authenticates the user against credentials stored locally on the device.
 In other words, the user "unlocks" the app or some inner layer of functionality by providing a valid PIN, password, or fingerprint, verified by referencing local data.
 Generally, this process is invoked for reasons such providing a user convenience for resuming an existing session with the remote service or as a means of step-up authentication to protect some critical function.

 ### Testing Biometric Authentication